 Regarding its specification, it is made from rubberwood.
 Google tells me that rubberwood is a ‘strong and cheap’ wood but that it has a ‘dense, coarse grain’ so you wouldn’t use it for fine furniture.
 You can get a good idea of its build quality from this video about how to build the Birlea Phoenix.

-The slats on this one are sprung which will give it a softer and bouncier feel that you get with solid/rigid slats.
-Again, it doesn’t tell you how big the gaps are between the slats but there are 14 slats in total which is the same as the first three featured in this guide.
+The slats on this one are sprung, which will give it a softer and bouncier feel that you get with solid/rigid slats.
+Again, it doesn’t tell you how big the gaps are between the slats but there are 14 slats in total.
+That’s the same as the first three wooden bedframes featured in this guide.

 Adding a mattress to the best wooden bed frames